Search & Read

 The idea that qualifications are necessary for moksa is unconsciously formed during one’s sadhana and needs to be deliberately negated because moksa is my nature, not something I gained, nor which I can lose.
 This is usually difficult for doers, but it is a fact.
 Persisting in this notion is tantamount to identifying with the doer.

 (D) Redefining Qualifications

 Even though qualifications are not valid as a condition for moksa, sadhana still is required for nididhyasana.
 Why?
 Keeping up your sadhana once you are liberated is the best gift you can give Isvara for bringing you to Vedanta.
 Neglecting it is the worst thing you can do.
 It is the best gift you can give your teacher also (guru dakshina).
 Neglecting it is the worst gift you can give the guru.
 Keeping up your sadhana is also the best publicity for Vedanta.
 And keeping up your sadhana is a blessing for the world (loka seva).

-So you should keep the qualifications – discrimination, dispassion, etc. – but convert your desire to be free into the the idea – which is a fact, incidentally – “I have always been free.”
-If you think you achieved moksa you are still thinking of yourself as a jiva.
+So you should keep the qualifications – discrimination, dispassion, etc. – but convert your desire to be free into the idea – which is a fact, incidentally – “I have always been free.”
+If you think you achieved moksa, you are still thinking of yourself as a jiva.

 (E) Get Rid of the Conventional Experiential Definition of Liberation